Everything you need to know about sick leave in the US•

 However, many states and companies are introducing their own policies and most Americans now get about 10 days sick leave (on average), plus public holidays.
 According to the Bureau of Labor Statistics, just over half of employers provide five to nine days of paid sick leave after one year of working at a company.
 Around a quarter of employers offer fewer than five days of paid sick time, while another quarter now offer more than 10 days per year.

-The Family and Medical Leave Act allows you to take unpaid time off
+The Family and Medical Leave Act: Unpaid time off

 - The employer has to have had fifty employees on the payroll for twenty weeks in the past year